efremovich/jiran-keyboard/README.md

 # Jiran Keyboard
-Jiran is a 6x4 matrix ergo keyboard with additional 3 thumb and 1 pinky keys
+Jiran is a 6x4 matrix ergo keyboard with additional 3 thumb and 1 pinky keys.

 Based on original Jian keyboard.
 ## Layout